schoolofcities/yellowknife/green_space/README.md

 | natural  | scrub | Wild/Natural Space
 | natural | wetland | Water

-Additional water layer was downloaded from the City of Yellowknif's open data repository which indlude lakes and rivers.
+Additional water layer was downloaded from the City of Yellowknife's open data repository which include lakes and rivers.

 ## Data Analysis